MohamedRahimm/torch-ML/NLP/Sentiment Analysis/README.md

 ## Tokenization

-A custom Byte-Pair Encoding (BPE) tokenizer is implemented for this project, located in the `tokenizer` directory.
+A custom Byte-Pair Encoding (BPE) tokenizer located in the `tokenizer` directory has been implemented for this project, enabling reduced model training time and optimized vocabulary size.
 BPE was chosen for its ability to handle out-of-vocabulary words effectively, ensuring no unknown tokens in this dataset.

 ## Helper Functions